Medical Resident Year 1 (Diagnostic Medicine/Pathobiology)

 International students must demonstrate proficiency in English by earning a satisfactory score on the TOEFL or demonstrate proficiency during an interview.
 Preferred Qualifications: A year of post-DVM clinical or diagnostic experience is desirable, but not required.

 Applicants who also intend to enter graduate studies and pursue an academic career may be given preference.
 Special Instructions to Applicants: Please submit an application along with a cover letter, resume and contact information for three professional references.
-Screening of Applications Begins: Screening of applications begins immediately and will continue until the position is filled.
+Screening of Applications Begins: Screening of applications begins October 1, 2017 and will continue until the position is filled.
 Salary Range / Pay Rate: $ 31,718 Annual Salary Equal Employment Opportunity: Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans and actively seeks diversity among its employees.
 Equal Employment Opportunity is the Law.
 Background Screening Statement: In connection with your application for employment, Kansas State University may procure a Background Screen on you as part of the process of considering your candidacy as an employee.